Welcome to IAFTP

 For some ideas about how a flight training organization might use the IAFTP Training Practices Database during local instructor training, click HERE.

-For links to previous stories of our heritage, visit Our Heritage in the Members-Only section.
+For previous articles, visit Lessons From Our Heritage in the Members Only section.

 Why We Fly